Sorry, you need to enable JavaScript to visit this website.

 This section provides important information for firms doing design and construction work for the District Department of Transportation.

-Made in America Laws: Buy American (BA) and Build America Buy America (BABA)
+Made in America Laws: Buy American (BAA), Buy America, and Build America Buy America (BABA)

-District Department of Transportation shall abide by the domestic content procurement preference as defined in IIJA, § 70912(2)preference mandates pursuant to both Buy American Act (41 U.S.C. §§ 8301-8303 and 23 CFR 635.410), as well as, Build America Buy America Act (Pub.
-L. No. 117-58, §§ 70901-52) for all articles, materials, and supplies that are consumed in, incorporated into, or affixed to all public The IIJA’s definition of “infrastructure” encompasses public infrastructure projects.
+DDOT shall abide by domestic content procurement domestic content procurement preference as defined in IIJA, § 70912(2)preference mandates pursuant to Buy American Act codified under 41 U.S.C. §§ 8301-8303 and 48 CFR 25.100 and FAR 52.225; Buy America pursuant to the Surface Transportation Assistance Act (Public Law 97-424, 1983) codified at 23 U.S.C. § 313 and implemented under 23 CFR 635.410; and Build America Buy America Act (Pub.
+L. No. 117-58) implemented under 2 CFR 184 for all articles, materials, and supplies that are consumed in, incorporated into, or affixed to all public The IIJA’s definition of “infrastructure” encompasses public infrastructure projects.
 Thus, the term “infrastructure” includes, at a minimum, the structures, facilities, and equipment for, in the United States, roads, highways, and bridges; public transportation; dams, ports, harbors, and other maritime facilities; intercity passenger and freight railroads; freight and intermodal facilities; airports; water systems, including drinking water and wastewater systems; electrical transmission facilities and systems; utilities; broadband infrastructure; and buildings and real property.
-Agencies should treat structures, facilities, and equipment that generate, transport, and distribute energy -including electric vehicle (EV) charging -as infrastructure.infrastructure projects in the following categories: (1) iron or steel; (2) a manufactured product; (3) a The IIJA finds that “construction materials” includes an article, material, or supply—other than an item of primarily iron or steel; a manufactured product; cement and cementitious materials; aggregates such as stone, sand, or gravel; or aggregate binding agents or additives—that is or consists primarily of:
+Agencies should treat structures, facilities, and equipment that generate, transport, and distribute energy -including electric vehicle (EV) charging -as infrastructure.infrastructure projects in the following categories: (1) iron or steel; (2) manufactured product; (3) The IIJA finds that “construction materials” includes an article, material, or supply—other than an item of primarily iron or steel; a manufactured product; cement and cementitious materials; aggregates such as stone, sand, or gravel; or aggregate binding agents or additives—that is or consists primarily of:

 • non-ferrous metals;